khantnhl/Mini-SQL/README.md

 - **Parser**: SQL parser for parsing query commands.
 - **Queue**: Queue implementation used in query processing.
 - **Shunting Yard**: Shunting Yard algorithm for converting SQL queries into a format that can be executed by the database engine.
-- **SQL/**: Core logic for SQL-like query execution.
+- **SQL**: Core logic for SQL-like query execution.
-- **Table/**: Table data structure to manage rows and columns of the database.
+- **Table**: Table data structure to manage rows and columns of the database.
-- **Tokenizer/**: Tokenizer to break down SQL queries into tokens for easier processing.
+- **Tokenizer**: Tokenizer to break down SQL queries into tokens for easier processing.

 ### Binary Files Overview
-- **student.bin, student1.bin, ..., student5.bin**: Binary files storing serialized student data.
+- **student.bin, student1.bin, ...**: Binary files storing serialized student data.
-- **student.txt, student1.txt, ..., student5.txt**: Text files storing human-readable student data.
+- **student.txt, student1.txt, ...**: Text files storing human-readable student data.

 ## Installation